uptrace/bun-docs/docs/guide/drivers.md

 ```

 If you are using an in-memory database, you need to configure `*sql.DB` to NOT close active
 connections.
-Otherwise the database is deleted when the connection is closed.
+Otherwise, the database is deleted when the connection is closed.

 ```go
 sqldb.SetMaxIdleConns(1000)